Mklais/Mklais/README.md

 # Hey, I’m Marten Kustav Klais! 👋

+#### Let's get acquainted!
-#### Nice to meet you and thank you for taking a quick look in here!
+Nice to meet you and thank you for taking a quick look in here!

 I am detail-oriented Java software developer with a engineering background.
 I bring passion for problem-solving and a innovation to every project.
 My strong communication skills and adaptability enable me to effectively contribute to team-based projects.
 Constantly seeking opportunities for personal and professional growth.